 Depending on the skill required for your project, check what qualifications the carpenter and joiner has (e.g. NVQ or City & Guilds).
 Where possible, try to choose a carpenter and joiner that is part of a reputable association, some noteworthy associations are; Institute of Carpenters (IOC), British Woodworking Federation (BWF), the Guild of Master Craftsmen or the Federation of Master Builders (FMB).
 Also take into account the number of years the carpenter and joiner has been in business to get an understanding of their years of experience.
 If choosing a joiner, see if you can pop in to their workshop for an idea of quality of craftsmanship on other projects they are working on.

 When your chosen carpenter and joiner arrives at your home to quote the job, be clear what project you need doing.
-If you are considering turning a section of your bedroom into a built-in wardrobe, have an idea on the placement of the wardrobe, the size and depth you would like, how many shelves versus hanging space suit your personal requirements, do you want sliding or opening doors, must the doors be mirrored or designed with wood panelling, what wood would you like the wardrobe constructed in, do you want it painted or vanished.
+If you are considering turning a section of your bedroom into a fitted wardrobe, have an idea on the placement of the wardrobe, the size and depth you would like, how many shelves versus hanging space suit your personal requirements, do you want sliding or opening doors, must the doors be mirrored or designed with wood panelling, what wood would you like the wardrobe constructed in, do you want it painted or varnished?
 The more detail you can discuss, the more accurate your quote can be from the start with an idea of time to complete the project.

-While discussing your project, get advice and opinions on materials, design and overall look of the finished project.
+Tips: While discussing your project, get advice and opinions on materials, design and overall look of the finished project.
 If they are building furniture for you, discuss what would be the best wood to source for the project as well as where you could source wood at trade rates.
 Pine is great for being versatile and easy to work with but can’t hold very heavy objects on a shelf.
 Plywood is a sturdier option and is a good choice as it is inexpensive and unlike MDF won’t sag over time.
 If your project is to fit a back door ask for advice on best style of door to purchase that would suit your style home (e.g an oak cottage door) and have the carpenter and joiner look at your existing doorframe to ensure a replacement door can be fitted to the existing frame.

 |Design and create a wooden chair||£300|